ms-iot/content/en-US/win10/tools/IoTAPIPortingTool.md

 ##Usage

-You can find in the [ms-iot/iot-utilities](https://github.com/ms-iot/iot-utilities) github repository.
+The Windows 10 IoT Core API Porting Tool can be found in the [ms-iot/iot-utilities](https://github.com/ms-iot/iot-utilities) github repository.
 Download the repository [zip](https://github.com/ms-iot/iot-utilities/archive/master.zip) the repository zip and copy the IoTAPIPortingTool folder to your local machine.
 Open **IoTAPIPortingTool.sln** in Visual Studio 2015 and build the project.
 This will generate `IotAPIPortingTool.exe`.

 You can use the tool by running `IoTAPIPortingTool.exe <path> [-os]`.